 EG. John took it.
 (It substitutes the name of the thing that John took.)

-Browse the following links to other content related to the term 'Personal Pronouns' from the 'General' vocabulary category:
+Browse the following links to other content related to the term 'Personal Pronouns' from the 'General' grammar category: